 How Long Do Veneers Last?

-Veneers generally last between 10 to 15 years with proper care.
-The longevity depends on factors like the type of veneer, your oral hygiene, and lifestyle habits.
+Veneers generally last 10 to 15 years with proper care.
+Their longevity depends on factors like the type of veneer, oral hygiene, and lifestyle habits.
 Porcelain veneers tend to be more durable than composite resin veneers.
 Regular dental check-ups and maintaining good oral hygiene can help extend the lifespan of your veneers.